BangkitProjectYOG4/Yogyakarta-Food-Production-Prediction/README.md

 *Note :
 - Modeling we used is [Final Model](https://github.com/BangkitProjectYOG4/Yogyakarta-Food-Production-Prediction/blob/master/Final_regression_model.ipynb)
 - Model Python file (main.py) is same model and workflow as Final Model, but we not update it until final model like Final_regression_model.ipynb
-- preprocessing.py is very necessery file to proceed raw dataset of Padi.csv (Paddy Production dataset) to dataset that can be used to make regression model in modeling file.
+- preprocessing.py is very necessery file to proceed raw dataset of Padi.csv (Rice Production dataset) to dataset that can be used to make regression model in modeling file.
 ```
 ## License
 This project is licensed under the MIT License - see the [LICENSE](https://github.com/BangkitProjectYOG4/Yogyakarta-Food-Production-Prediction/blob/master/LICENSE) file for details